Graham Norton

 Graham William Walker (born 4 April 1963), known professionally as Graham Norton, is an Irish comedian, broadcaster, actor, and writer.
-He is a five-time BAFTA TV Award winner for the comedy chat show The Graham Norton Show (2007–present).
-He has received the British Academy Television Award for Best Entertainment Performance three times for the chat show So Graham Norton (1998–2002).
+He is best known as a chat show host, having presented The Graham Norton Show since 2007.
+Norton has won the British Academy Television Award for Best Entertainment Performance a record six times and has an additional BAFTA win for producing.
 He has been noted for his innuendo-laden dialogue and flamboyant presentation style.